tueimage/Melanoma-Dataset-Hovernet/README.md

 run python hovernetjson_to_geojson.py /path/to/output
 ```

 3. `MIDL_calculate_f1_score.py`: Processes the GeoJSON output from the first script to calculate precision, recall and $F1$ scores per class.
 In addition micro and macro $F1$ score are calculated.
-Also usable for inference on NN192 geojsons and mask-rcnn geojsons.
+Also usable for inference on NN192 geojsons and Mask R-CNN geojsons.

 ```
 python MIDL_calculate_f1_score.py /path/to/ground_truth_folder /path/to/prediction_folder